nebulab/playbook/leading-teams/working-with-clients.html.md

 ---
 title: Working with clients
+meta_description: >
+  At Nebulab, team leads interact with clients on a daily basis to run the project.
+Let's see how we communicate effectively and ensure our project's success!
 ---

 Team leads effectively act as project managers.
 Your main responsibility towards clients is to